frame-lang/frame-docs/advanced_frame/services.rst

         ##

 .. code-block::
-    :caption: TODO RUN THIS ON ONLINEDBG
+    :caption: Full Signal Handler Demo Output

     $A
     $B
     $A
     $B
     $A
-    ^CMarks-MacBook-Pro-2:test5 marktruluck$
+    ^C

-Though effective in stopping activity, the example above doesn't give the system an opportunity to clean itself up.
+Though effective in more elegantly stopping the service, the example above doesn't give the system an opportunity to clean itself up.
 Let's restructure the program to send the system a **quit** event and take care of exiting the process itself only after it gets to say goodbye.